 Fintech Startup Ideas for Aspiring Entrepreneurs and CEOs

-Financial technology, also known as fintech, is taking the world by storm.
+Financial technology, also known as fintech, takes the world by storm.
 It is the science, innovation, and practice of competing with more traditional methods of providing financial services to the masses.

 Fintech is truly the future.
-Here are some startup ideas for aspiring visionaries and entrepreneurs who want to build something of value in this industry, one that can compete with companies like Marqeta and others.
+Here are some startup ideas for aspiring visionaries and entrepreneurs who want to build something of value in this industry, competing with companies like Marqeta and others.

 Consumer-centric loan services

 There is no denying that the way the United States handles the collection of loans can be a bit impersonal at best and dehumanizing at worst.
-This is because once the loans are approved and given to the consumers, the onus to collect is on the servicer until the loan is paid off in full.
+Once the loans are approved and given to the consumers, the onus to collect is on the servicer until the loan is paid off in full.

 One of the best examples is college loans, which have been a big point of debate in the past few years.
 About 12.9 percent of people in the U.S. have student loan debts, which sums up to about $1.59 trillion.
-This is a gargantuan amount, and a massive number of people, which is why going through the student loan processes can be quite daunting and impersonal.
+This is an enormous amount and a massive number of people, which is why going through the student loan processes can be pretty daunting and impersonal.
 This is where aspiring entrepreneurs can begin to dream up a system to make things easier for everybody: